 Even for salaried employees whose hours don’t require monitoring for payroll purposes, knowing how their time breaks down on projects can be very useful for project management.

-There are a number of ways to track work hours, and you’re probably already using at least one method.
+There are a number of ways to track work hours.
+You’re probably already using at least one method.
 But payroll and payroll processing take a big enough bite of your time and operating expenses to warrant a look at which system will serve you best now and down the road.

 Taking a closer look at why work hours are critical to track can help you decide which method you should be using.